Download Appraisal forms:

 In general, you should ask recommenders at least one month prior to the first deadline.
 When making your request, first ask if they feel comfortable writing you a strong recommendation.
 If the answer is no, you will have enough time to ask someone else.

 After you ask for a recommendation, check back with them to make sure everything’s going well, to see if they have any questions you can answer, and to give them friendly reminders about deadlines.
 Teachers and counselors are very busy at this time of year.

 WHAT INFORMATION TO PROVIDE TO YOUR RECOMMENDER

 Providing your recommenders with ample information allows them to paint a complete and accurate picture of you.
-You should provide each of recommender with a folder that contains:
+You should provide each recommender an Appraisal Packet that contains:

 • An activities resume

 • A draft of your college application personal essay

 • A detail Teacher or Counselor Appraisal Form

 Lastly, show gratitude.
 Along with the Appraisal Packet, provide your recommenders with a “thank you in advance” note.
 You should also thank your recommenders afterwards and let them know which colleges you have been admitted to.
 They will be glad to know that they were able to help you.